 Course and Faculty Information

 Class times vary with photography students often meeting for very early morning sunrise, or evening sunset, shoots.
 Art classes generally meet from 8:30 a.m. to 4:30 p.m.
 Monday through Friday.
-Classes may run longer due to field trips, tide schedules, or travel.
-All classes end on the last Friday of the summer session, and students housed on campus may leave anytime after 4 p.m. or depart Saturday morning by 9 a.m.
+All classes end on the last Friday of the session, and students housed on campus may leave anytime after 4 p.m. or depart Saturday morning by 9 a.m.

-Select your course(s) and register online using our secure online registration system.
+You may register using our secure online registration system.